hemanthreddy44/assign/README.md

-# assign
+# assignment
 assignment

- i have created jenkins people as a parameterized
+ I have created Jenkins people as a parameterized

- 3 parameters as input
+ Three parameters as input

      insert  table
      create a new user
      alter table

-With help of  grovy script  we are able to commucate with database
+With the help of a groovy script, we are able to communicate with the database